Holmes on Homes: Season 4

+The fourth season of the show's episodes are usually 1 hour long.

-Season Five
+Season 5

 The fifth season saw an overall change in look, due to increased production values (the filming crew, unlike the first four seasons, were equipped with widescreen high-definition cameras, although the show continues to air in standard-definition on HGTV).
 The season also saw the Holmes crew expand from a few experienced contractors to encompassing younger apprentices as well.
+The episodes are 1 hour long.